Iran–United States relations: George H. W. Bush administration 1989–1993

-1993–2001: Clinton administration
+Clinton administration 1993–2001

-In April 1995, a total embargo on dealings with Iran by American companies was imposed by President Bill Clinton.
+In April 1995, a total oil and trade embargo on dealings with Iran by American companies was imposed by Bill Clinton.
 This ended trade, which had been growing following the end of the Iran–Iraq War.
 The next year, the American Congress passed the Iran-Libya Sanctions act, designed to prevent other countries from making large investments in Iranian energy.
-The act was denounced by the European Union as invalid, but it blocked some investment for Iran.
+The act was denounced by the European CC as invalid.

 Khatami and Iranian reformers

-In January 1998, newly elected Iranian President Mohammad Khatami called for a "dialogue of civilizations" with the United States in a CNN interview.
-In the interview, Khatami invoked Alexis de Tocqueville's Democracy in America to explain the similarities between American and Iranian quests for freedom.
-American Secretary of State Madeleine Albright responded positively, and the countries exchanged wrestling teams.
-This also brought free travel between the countries as well as an end to the American embargo of Iranian carpets and pistachios.
+In January 1998, newly elected Iranian President Mohammad Khatami called for a "dialogue of civilizations" with the United States.
+In the interview, Khatami invoked Alexis de Tocqueville's Democracy in America to explain similarities between American and Iranian quests for freedom.
+American Secretary of State Madeleine Albright responded positively.
+This brought free travel between the countries as well as an end to the American embargo of Iranian carpets and pistachios.
 Relations then stalled due to opposition from Iranian conservatives and American preconditions for discussions, including changes in Iranian policy on Israel, nuclear energy, and support for terrorism.